YOUNG ARTIST COLLECTIVE

 TIMELINE

-June 8th, 2025: Application and audition submissions are due.
-Applications submitted after June 8th will continue to be accepted on a rolling basis, but are not guaranteed a callback.
+TBD, 2026: Application and audition submissions are due.
+Applications submitted after the deadline will continue to be accepted on a rolling basis, but are not guaranteed a callback.
 Callbacks will be scheduled in mid-June and invitations will be sent on a rolling basis.
 Callback slots are limited.

 The program will operate Monday-Friday from 10am-5pm each day.